-The Birmingham Campaign ends: with its member businesses sails falling, the Chamber of Commerce, of Birmingham, alabama, forces the City Council to give into the demands of the campaign: the Chamber agrees to provide equal service to customers of all races.
+The Birmingham Campaign ends: With its member businesses sales falling, the Chamber of Commerce, of Birmingham, alabama, forces the City Council to give into the demands of the campaign.
+The Chamber agrees to provide equal service to customers of all races.
 The Council agrees to hire qualified applicants for city employment.
 The government-run parks are open to all regardless of race.
 And the Council creates a bi-racial committee to desegregate the city’s government-run public schools.

 [restored 10/6/2022]